Republicof1/TweetClip/runnable/Data/readme.txt

 		search "user.name" ==> […]user.name[…]
 		search "quoted_status.user.name" ==> […]quoted_status.user.name[…] - e.g. *quoted_status.user.name*; retweeted_status.*quoted_status*.*user*.*name*

    using jsonArrayWrapper turns {tweet}{tweet}{tweet} into [{tweet},{tweet},{tweet}]
-   using tableOutput returns a tabular form of the whitelisted fields in UTF-8 format using elasticsearch returns formatted nd-JSON with metadata ready to _bulk import into elasticsearch
+   using tableOutput returns a tabular form of the whitelisted fields in UTF-8 format using elasticsearch returns formatted nd-JSON with metadata ready to _bulk import into elasticsearch using prototype returns a text list every serach term found with the present config file and clip mode

    using symbolReplacement means that all handles and screen names are replaced with randomisesd human readable terms whereever they appear including within text.
 Note this process is random and will produce different symbols each time.
 However, symbols are consistent within each single output file.